crcdng/tezos-dev-resources/list.md

 ### LIGO

-* LIGO "A friendly Smart Contract Language for Tezos" https://ligolang.org/ (CameLIGO, PascaLIGO, ReasonLIGO, experimental JsLIGO, MIT License)
+* LIGO "A friendly Smart Contract Language for Tezos" https://ligolang.org/ (CameLIGO, PascaLIGO, ReasonLIGO, experimental JsLIGO, MIT License).
+The CameLIGO version is the most up-to date. **CameLIGO is my recommendation for blockchain coding on Tezos**

-* Truffle "Sweet Tools for Smart Contracts" https://www.trufflesuite.com/docs/tezos/truffle/quickstart ("Tezos support in Truffle is experimental.", development tool suite on top of LIGO, requires Docker, MIT License)

-### Liquidity

-* Liquidity "Liquidity is a high-level typed smart-contract language that compiles down to Michelson (for Dune Network and Tezos) and to Love for Dune Network." https://www.liquidity-lang.org/ (both Dune Network and Tezos, outdated(?), GPL)

 ### Haskell